kubernetes/steering/README.md

 ## Contact

-If you need the steering committee please email the list steering@kubernetes.io ([archive](https://groups.google.com/a/kubernetes.io/forum/#!forum/steering)).
+If you need the steering committee please email the list steering@kubernetes.io ([archive](https://groups.google.com/a/kubernetes.io/forum/#!forum/steering)) or reach out in [#steering-committee](https://kubernetes.slack.com/messages/steering-committee) on Slack.